 (ii) Let $X$ be an irreducible smooth proper variety of dimension $n \geq 1$ over $R$ with $X(R)=\emptyset$ such that~$X_C$ is uniruled.
 We have seen in Corollaries \ref{coreven} and \ref{cor3} that $s(R(X))\leq 2^{n-1}$ if~$n$ is even or $n=3$.
 This raises the question whether the same conclusion may also hold for odd $n\geq 5$.
 We do not know the answer.
 Combining Theorem~\ref{odddim} and Proposition~\ref{prophyp} (i)$\Rightarrow$(iii) shows that it would suffice to give a positive answer to the following question. \end{rmks}

 \begin{quest} Let~$Y$ be a smooth projective uniruled variety of dimension~$n$ over~$C$.
 Is the quotient $H^{n+1}(Y(C),\Z)/N^2 H^{n+1}(Y(C),\Z)$ torsion-free? \end{quest}

+We refer to Lemma \ref{dn} for a positive answer to Question \ref{q:torsionfree} in a significant particular case.
 The group $H^{n+1}(Y(C),\Z)/N^2 H^{n+1}(Y(C),\Z)$ can be checked to be a birational invariant among smooth proper varieties (by applying resolution of singularities, the formula for the cohomology of a blow-up \cite[Theorem~7.31]{voisinbookhodge} and the contravariant functoriality of the coniveau filtration \cite[Lemma~2.1]{arapurakang} if $C=\C$, and then in general by the Lefschetz principle).
 As we have seen in the proof of Corollary~\ref{cor3}, Question~\ref{q:torsionfree} has a positive answer for $n \leq 3$, by Voisin's work.
 When $n \geq 4$, Question~\ref{q:torsionfree} is open even under the stronger assumption that~$Y$ is rationally connected.
 When~$Y$ is rationally connected, it is also not known whether the group appearing in Question~\ref{q:torsionfree} can be nontrivial.